MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-ftp-sftp-http.md

 - **Message**: `Failed to connect to FTP server.
 Please make sure the provided server information is correct, and try again.`

-- **Cause**: An incorrect linked service type might be used for the FTP server, such as using the Secure FTP (SFTP) linked service to connect to an FTP server.
+- **Cause**: An incorrect Connection type might be used for the FTP server, such as using the Secure FTP (SFTP) connection type to connect to an FTP server.

 - **Recommendation**:  Check the port of the target server.
 FTP uses port 21.